EPCCed/hpcss24/README.md

 ### Friday PM

-You can carry on the MPI exercises.
+You can carry on with the MPI exercises if you want.

 You should now know enough to understand the whole if the CFD code including data distribution and collection with scatter and gather, and the way that the error value is accumulated across processes using a reduction operation.

 If you're looking for a challenge, try using non-blocking communications for the halo swapping.
 This can be done in several ways